-Samtskhe-Javakheti is a region, located in southern Georgia.
-It is comprised of the three historical provinces of Georgia – Samtskhe, Javakheti and Tori.
-The administrative center of the region is Akhaltsikhe, which is also the major town of Samtskhe province.
-There are 5 towns on the territory of Samtskhe-Javakheti region: Akhaltsikhe, Akhalkalaki, Borjomi, Vale and Ninotsminda.
-Samtskhe-Javakheti is surrounded by Adjara, Guria, Imereti and Kartli provinces.
-It also has borders with Armenia and Turkey.
+Samtskhe-Javakheti is a region in southern Georgia with population 152,114 (2020) people.
+It is comprised of the three historical areas of Georgia – Samtskhe, Javakheti and Tori.
+The administrative center of the region is Akhaltsikhe, which is also the self-governed city and capital of Samtskhe.
+There are 6 municipalities and 5 towns on the territory of Samtskhe-Javakheti: Akhaltsikhe, Akhalkalaki, Borjomi, Vale and Ninotsminda.
+Samtskhe-Javakheti is surrounded by 4 historical regions of Georgia: Adjara, Guria, Imereti and Shida Kartli.
+It has borders with Armenia and Turkey.

 Samtskhe-Javakheti, especially Javakheti volcanic plateau, is rich in lakes.
 The largest lake of Georgia, Paravani Lake, is located in Ninotsminda municipality, at 2070 meters above sea level.
 Other notable lakes are: Saghamo, Kartsakhi, Khanchali, Madatapa, Tabatskuri.

 There are two national parks in Samtskhe-Javakheti region, the largest national park of Georgia – Borjomi-Kharagauli National Park, and Javakheti National Park.
 Major parts of the Borjom-Kharagauli Park are covered by forests and alpine meadows.